Financial Aid Resources for J.D. Students

 • was considered as an independent by his/her undergraduate institution through dependency override, and not based on age or marital status.
 (Documentation required.)

-Students who do not fit the above criteria and do not provide parents' information on the need application/FAFSA or do not upload the required tax documents will not be considered for a need award.
+Students who do not fit the above criteria and do not provide parents' information on the Need Application or do not upload the required tax documents will not be considered for a need award.

 • Donor-Funded Scholarships